shelbywalford/final_project/README.md

 Now the optimization parameters and reward function can can be edited to train the model to walk!
 To visualize the simulation after training an agent, type "-v" after the agent name on the command line.
-# UPLOADED FILES
+# Uploaded Files
-We're currently making changes to the optimization parameters in the Keras Agent file and the reward function in the osim file.
+We're currently making changes to the optimization parameters in the KerasAgentDDPG file, and the reward function in the osim file.